-By Lisa Maurer, MS, CFLE, ACSE, Coordinator, The Center for LGBT Education, Outreach and Services, Ithaca College
+By Luca Maurer, MS, CFLE, ACSE, Coordinator, The Center for LGBT Education, Outreach and Services, Ithaca College

 The views and opinions expressed in this article are those of the author and not necessarily those of Advocates for Youth.

 * Please note: These tips can also be useful for other trusted adults in the GLBT young person's life, explaining how a caring adult can be there for GLBT youth.

 - Engage with your child.
 Your gay, lesbian, bisexual, or transgender (GLBT) child requires and deserves the same level of care, respect, information, and support as non-GLBT children.
 Ask questions, listen, empathize, share and just be there for your child.

 - Go back to school.
 Get the facts about sexual orientation and gender identity.
 Learn new language and the correct terminology to communicate effectively about sexual orientation and gender identity.
 Challenge yourself to learn and to go beyond stereotyped images of GLBT people.

 Here's a quick lesson on two frequently misunderstood terms:

 Sexual orientation—Describes to whom a person feels attraction: people of the opposite gender, the same gender, or both genders.

 Gender identity—A person's inner sense of gender—male, female, some of each, neither.
 Transgender people have a gender identity that is different from the gender to which they were born or assigned at birth.

 Some people ask, "Isn't transgender just like being gay?"
 No. Transgender describes a person's internal sense of gender identity.
 Sexual orientation describes a person's feelings of attraction toward other people.
 Transgender people have some issues in common with gay, lesbian, and bisexual communities, but gender identity is not the same as sexual orientation.